Fantom-foundation/fantom-rfcs/replicated-datastore/replicated-datastore-abstraction-layer.md

-# Replicated Datastore Interface
+# Replicated Datastore Abstraction Layer

 The replicated datastore is used to keep a immutable record of all bytecode executed on the Fantom virtual machine.
 A participating node on the fantom network must provide an interface for Fantom virtual machine to retreive ordered fantom bytecode and store fantom bytecode to the replicated data store.

+Typically a consensus algorithm, for example lachesis, raft or paxos, would be used to implement this replicated datastore.

 This document defines the interface a replicated datastore must implement.

 ## Proposal 1: Key Value Store with Time Order Index